react-native-tvos/react-native-tvos/README.md

 - _TVTextScrollView_: On Apple TV, a ScrollView will not scroll unless there are focusable items inside it or above/below it.
 This component wraps ScrollView and uses tvOS-specific native code to allow scrolling using swipe gestures from the remote control.

+- Accessibility: We have an additional `accessibilityFocus` [accessibility action](https://reactnative.dev/docs/accessibility#accessibility-actions) on Android that you can use for detecting focus changes on every *accessible* element (like a regular `Text`) when `TalkBack` is enabled.